josephmawa/SpellingBee/README.md

  ## Main features

-- Over 300 built-in games
+- Provides thousands of words
+- You can play it offline
+- It provides links to the meaning of words
+- You can view puzzle history
+- You can view your score
-- Switch to dark, light or system mode
+- Switch to dark, light, or system mode

 ## Contributing